-Irregular muscle activity of the esophagus, which delays passage of food (achalasia)
+Irregular muscle activity of the esophagus.
+This delays the passage of food (achalasia).

 Certain medicines can also cause ulcers in the esophagus when they become lodged there.
-These include aspirin, certain antibiotics, quinidine, potassium chloride, vitamin C, and iron.
+These include aspirin, antibiotics such as doxycycline, quinidine, potassium chloride, vitamin C, and iron.

 Stand or sit when swallowing medicines.

-Take several swallows of liquid before taking the medicine, and swallow the medicine with a full 8 oz. glass of liquid.
+Take several swallows of liquid before taking the medicine.
+Swallow the medicine with an 8-ounce glass of liquid.

-Do not lie down right after taking medicine, to make sure the pills have gone through the esophagus into the stomach.
+Don't lie down right after taking medicine.
+This is to make sure the pills have passed through the esophagus into the stomach.

-Tell your healthcare provider if you experience painful swallowing or feel that the medicine is sticking in your throat.
+Tell your healthcare provider if you have pain when swallowing or feel that the medicine is sticking in your throat.

 Tips to prevent reflux

-Some medicines get in the way of the action of the sphincter muscle, located between the esophagus and stomach.
-This muscle allows the passage of food into the stomach after swallowing.
-This can increase the chances of reflux, or backup of the stomach's acidic contents into the esophagus.
-Classes of medicines that may increase the severity of reflux include the following:
+Some medicines get in the way of the action of the sphincter muscle.
+This muscle is located between the esophagus and stomach.
+This muscle allows food to pass into the stomach after you swallow.
+This can increase the chances of reflux.
+Or it can back up the stomach's acidic contents into the esophagus.
+Classes of medicines that may increase the severity of reflux include: